AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Various elements factor into your car insurance costs.

-1. Coverages: Each state has different mandatory minimum auto insurance coverage limits.
+1. Types of Coverage: States have different minimum auto insurance coverage limits.
 For example, in New York, the minimum coverage is $10,000 for property damage liability per accident, $25,000 for bodily injury liability for one person, and $50,000 for bodily injury liability for everyone involved in the accident.
 The more coverages you get, the more expensive your policy will be.
-You can check out our auto insurance guide to learn the minimum coverage in your state, but you may want full coverage, which would add on coverages such as comprehensive and collision insurance, medical payments coverage, or uninsured/underinsured motorist coverage.
+We recommend full coverage, which would add on coverages such as comprehensive and collision insurance, medical payments coverage, and uninsured/underinsured motorist coverage.

 2. Deductible: The higher your deductible, the lower your premiums, and vice versa.
 Decide if you want to have high premiums and pay less later for covered claims, or have low premiums and risk paying a high deductible toward covered claims.

-3. Vehicle: Car insurance companies take into account the type of car you drive, including your vehicle’s make, model, year, price, type of car, and vehicle safety ratings, when determining your rates.
+3. Vehicle: Car insurance companies consider the type of car you drive, including your vehicle’s make, model, year, price, type of car, and vehicle safety ratings.
+Expensive and high performance cars typically cost more to insure.

-4. Mileage and commuting: People who drive more, whether for commuting or pleasure, pay more for insurance than people who only drive their cars occasionally, as they have a higher risk of accidents.
+4. Mileage and commuting: Many providers offer usage-based insurance, meaning people who drive more pay more for insurance than people who only drive their cars occasionally.
+This is because those who drive more frequently have a higher risk of accidents.

-5. State and ZIP code: Not only do states have differing auto insurance requirements, but rates tend to be higher in large cities versus suburban or rural areas due to factors like increased crime, vandalism, theft, and denser populations.
+5. State and ZIP code: Insurance rates vary by location.
+Rates tend to be higher in large cities versus suburban or rural areas due to factors like increased crime, vandalism, theft, and denser populations.

 DID YOU KNOW?

 2. Credit history: In all states except California, Hawaii, Massachusetts, and Michigan, insurance providers can take applicants’ credit scores into account when determining rates.
-If you have bad credit, you’ll pay higher rates than someone with good credit, as the provider will determine your credit-based insurance score.
+Those with lower credit scores tend to pay higher rates.

 3. Age: Statistically, teens get into more accidents than the general population, and since they’re first-time drivers, auto insurance costs for teens are higher.
 Those costs drop when the insured person turns 25.

-5. Marital status: Married people get lower rates than single, widowed, divorced, or separated people.
+5. Marital status: Married people tend to pay lower rates than single, widowed, divorced, or separated people, as they are viewed by insurance companies as more financially stable.

 6. Homeownership: Homeowners get better auto insurance rates than renters.